DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 }
 ```

-<p>Initialize the UserControl.DataContext property with the view-model provided by PersonViewModelCreator :</p>
+Initialize the `UserControl.DataContext` property with the view-model provided by `PersonViewModelCreator`:

 ```xml
 <UserControl x:Class="DXBarsAndMVVM.Views.PersonView"